How to Talk to Your Teenager About Bitcoin

 How to start a Bitcoin conversation with your teenager

 Your teen probably already knows Bitcoin exists.
 They might think it's a scam, a get-rich-quick thing, or just something old people talk about.
 All of those impressions come from somewhere (TikTok, mostly).
 You're not starting from zero.
-You're starting from a pile of misinformation you need to gently clear away.
+You're starting from a pile of impressions you need to gently sort through with them.

 Try this opener: “How much do you think a dollar from 2004 is worth today?”
 Pull up an inflation calculator and show them.
 Their birth-year dollar is worth about 60 cents now.1 That gets their attention, because it's about them.